IsaacBowes/Dungeon-Tracker/README.md

 Load using the 'Level Editor' executable

+Please make sure to click on the room before entering information because I am aware that there is a bug where trying to type new entries of information into the text boxes will pop an error. - I will try and make a fix to this.

 HEY!

 Playing Dungeons and Dragons and varius other RPG/TTPRPG over the years has made me realise that sometimes the life of a Dungeon Master is difficult(especially for lazy people like me).